 Chris Veness, Gin Manager

-With over 30 years’ experience in cotton ginning and a passion for all-things cotton, Chris is natural-born workaholic who oversees the ins and outs of the gin 24 hours a day.
+With over 30 years' experience in cotton ginning and a passion for all-things cotton, Chris is a natural-born workaholic who oversees the ins and outs of the gin 24 hours a day.
 Chris and the ginning team provide engineering and cotton ginning solutions, maintenance expertise, troubleshooting and capital upgrades, while working diligently towards annual improved efficiencies.
-Our expert ginning team has over 75 years’ combined cotton ginning experience across some of the top gins in Australia.
+Our expert ginning team has over 75 years' combined cotton ginning experience across some of the top gins in Australia.